cvaldev/strava-upload/README.md

 ### Get a token
 > Keep this token private, tokens may expire and have limits in the future.

-By default we use sessions to maintain a user authenticated, but if you need an access token you can request it at:
+By default, sessions are used to maintain a user authenticated, but if you need an access token you can request it at:

 `/oauth/strava?state=tokenize`